surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate Custom Functions

-it will execute a series of actions on a database record and returns a particular value.
+It will execute a series of actions on a database record and returns a particular value.

  ```
 /*START*/